-17.1 Packaging-Unless otherwise specified, the insulation shall be packaged in the manufacturer's standard commercial containers.

-17.2 Marking-Each bag of insulation shall be marked to include the following:

-17.2.1 Name of manufacturer,

-17.2.2 Manufacturing date and location,

-17.2.3 Net weight of insulation per bag,
+- 17.1 Packaging-Unless otherwise specified, the insulation shall be packaged in the manufacturer's standard commercial containers. - 17.2 Marking-Each bag of insulation shall be marked to include the following: - 17.2.1 Name of manufacturer, - 17.2.2 Manufacturing date and location, - 17.2.3 Net weight of insulation per bag, - 17.2.4 Whether the manufacturer recommends that the insulation be installed at these minimum thicknesses, minimum weights, and maximum coverages, to provide the levels of insulation thermal resistance (R) shown,

-17.2.4 Minimum Settled Thicknesses, Initial Installed Thicknesses, Minimum Weights, and Maximum Coverages, to provide the levels of insulation thermal resistance (R) shown, and the specific blowing machine type and machine settings used to determine the initial installed thicknesses shall be stated on the bag.

-17.2.5 A filled-in coverage chart containing the information prescribed in Table 3 shall be based for product that is no greater than 10% above the design density determined in Section 8.

-17.2.5.1 Option 1: The chart shall use the Design Density for the entire chart.

-17.2.5.2 Option 2: The chart shall use the multiple installed densities derived from data resulting from Test Method C 1374.

-17.2.6 Optional information for products intended for sidewall application,

-17.2.6.1 Certification-"This insulation has been installed in conformance with the above recommendations, to provide a value of R- using bags of this insulation to cover square feet of area," including:

-17.2.6.2 Place for builder's signature, company name, and date, and

-17.2.6.3 Place for applicator's signature, company, name, and date, and

-17.2.7 Where material is intended for blowing or pouring application, the bag shall have a separate coverage for each type of application.
+- 17.2.5 Filled-in coverage chart shall be based on the design density determined in Section 8, which shall contain the information prescribed in Table 4, - 17.2.6 Optional information for products intended for sidewall application, - 17.2.6.1 Certification-"This insulation has been installed in conformance with the above recommendations, to provide a value of R- using \\\\ bags of this insulation to cover\\\ square feet of area," including: - 17.2.6.2 Place for builder's signature, company name, and date, and - 17.2.6.3 Place for applicator's signature, company, name, and date, and - 17.2.7 Where material is intended for blowing or pouring application, the bag shall have a separate coverage for each type of application.